-- The Child Protection and Safeguarding Policy. - The Peer-on-Peer Abuse Policy and procedures. - The Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behaviour Policy. - The Children Missing Education Policy, including the safeguarding response to children who go missing from education. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSL(s).
+- The Child Protection and Safeguarding Policy. - The child-on-child Abuse Policy and procedures. - The Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behaviour Policy. - The Children Missing Education Policy, including the safeguarding response to children who go missing from education. - Appropriate child protection and safeguarding training, including online safety training - which, amongst other things, includes an understanding of expectations, applicable roles and responsibilities in relation to filtering and monitoring - Information about the role and identity of the DSL and deputy DSL(s).